 Complexity, ecosystem, and the art of the soluble.

-Alan R Walker
+Alan R. Walker, www.alanrwalker.com

 Many books and research papers are published about ecosystems and how they work in complex ways.
-Similar is the literature about individual animals of a particular species and how complex are their workings.
 Seemingly, the closer biological complexity is examined the more difficult it is to understand.
 As comparisons between these books and papers are made it becomes apparent that two separate approaches are used in attempts to understand how the natural world works.
-One approach is the 'art of the soluble', borrowed here from a book about how research into the natural world can be done.
+One approach is the "art of the soluble", a phrase borrowed here from a book about how research into the natural world can be done.

 Examples of distinct natural environments are needed here: lake and forest as parts of some remote national nature reserve with little human impact.
 A lake is easy to define with its distinct waterline and measurable depth holding a large volume of water.
 Within this domain there will be a small variety of plants, with distinctive adaptations to a wet habitat.

-But the nominal boundary is less than what is needed to sustain plant and animal life within the lake.
+The waterline boundary of a lake is less than what is needed to sustain plant and animal life within.
 Leafy biomass is swept into the lake as decaying matter from grasses, herbs and trees on surrounding areas and contributes to the mineral nutrients that the plants need.
 This external source of nutrients, together with the lake's live plants and their remains, drives the food chain for animal life in the lake.
 This starts with herbivorous and carnivorous invertebrates such as insects, then herbivorous and carnivorous fish, also the birds and mammals that visit the lake as one of their many places to find food.
-Thus precise boundaries of the lake as a body of water do not define the lake as a fully self-contained thing or entity.
-Also boundaries of a natural forest are often diffuse and the number of species it contains will be much greater than in a lake because of greater opportunities of plants of a forest to gain energy from sunlight.
+Boundaries of the lake as a body of water do not define the lake as a fully self-contained thing or entity.
+Similarly boundaries of a natural forest are often diffuse and the number of species it contains will be much greater than in a lake because of greater opportunities of plants of a forest to gain energy from sunlight.

 Both lake and forest are often described informally as an ecosystem, in the sense of a characteristic component of the landscape.
 In contrast, fields of wheat, or fenced pastures for cattle, will rarely be described as ecosystem, informal or formal, because they have been developed by people for production of food.
-However, there is a system here, called agriculture, and with its varied machinery and financial trading methods this system is clearly complex.
+However, there is a system here, called agriculture, and with its varied skills, machinery and financial trading methods this human-made system is obviously complex.